How do hearing amplifiers work?

 What’s the difference between a hearing aid and a hearing amplifier?

-All electronic hearing aids contain sound amplifiers, but some hearing aids can be programmed to fit the hearing loss of a particular individual.
-This makes them more suitable for severe hearing loss.
+All hearing aids use amplification, however, hearing aids are regulated medical devices carefully programmed and tailored to fit the hearing loss of a particular individual.
+This makes them more suitable for moderate to severe hearing loss.

 Leightons free hearing test

 Leightons Opticians & Hearing Care offers a free hearing test in all branches.
-We provide a comprehensive hearing check carried out by our experts – professionally trained hearing aid audiologists registered with the HCPC (Health & Care Professions Council) and members of the British Society of Hearing Aid Audiologists.
+We provide a comprehensive hearing check carried out by our experts – professionally trained hearing aid audiologists registered with the HCPC (Health & Care Professions Council), with some even members of the British Society of Hearing Aid Audiologists.

 Book your free hearing test now